-Ganesh Chathurthi and Collection of recipes for the auspicious Festival
+Ganesh Chaturthi and Collection of desserts, snacks and main course recipes for recipes for the auspicious Festival

 Ganesh Chathurthi the 10 day festival dedicated to Lord Ganesh is here and all around the world his devotees are busy in welcoming him by decorating their homes and of course making his favorite sweets(mithai) as a bhog/ prasad(food that is offered to Gods in Hindu religion).

 What is Ganesh Chathurthi

 Ganesh Chathurthi also known as Vinayak Chathurthi is one of the major festivals in India especially in Mumbai(Maharashtra) and South Indian States.
 Huge celebrations are planned in whole city and majority of people welcome Ganpati or Bappa in their home or society complexes.

 It is celebrated in the month of August(end) or September(beginning).
 The festival is marked with bringing Ganesha home, publicly in big Pandals( made for gatherings) and serving Him for 10 days .
 On the 10th day the idol is immersed in nearby pond any water body.

 Ganeshji or Bappa as he is fondly called in Northern part of India and Mumbai respectively, is worshiped in form of kid.
 He is the son of Lord Shiva and Devi(Goddess) Parvati.
 He also has different 108 names and is known as the "Lord of New Beginnings".

 As per one of the famous mythological belief, kid Ganesha, comes down to earth for 10 days and stays with us.
 On 10th day he says bye to all of us and goes back to his mom Ma Parvati.
 Mom or Mommy is fondly called Ma in Indian languages.